 However the preliminary report by the Italian experts was issued around 13 September 2012 and given to the Italian court that handles the criminal side of the incident and sections of the report were apparently (!) leaked to Italian newspapers that in turn were quoted by media worldwide.

 The report does not establish, if the ship was seaworthy.
 That important matter is not mentioned at all.

 The report does not establish the details of the International Safety Management, ISM, system used aboard, developed by the ship owner and approved by a recognized company.
-The ISM system describes the responsibilities of the officers and crew aboard and normal and emergency routines to follow.
+The ISM system describes the responsibilities of the officers and crew aboard and staff ashore and normal and emergency routines to follow.
 The ISM system is not done by the Master.
+It is done by the ship owner.
 The Master ensures only that it is followed.
 The Master chairs regular meetings aboard where ISM is discussed.

 The report - 270 pages - describes what happened before the first incident - the contact on 13 January 2012 - and afterwards but does not explain the second incident - the capsize at 00.34 hrs on 14 Januart 2012 - and what caused it and does not consider the watertight doors at all, whether the ship was seaworthy, etc. The possibility that the capsize was due to progressive flooding through open watertight doors - the doors were opened during the evacuation and could not be closed later due to the Black-out - is not considered.

 The report is just based on communications between Master/ship and shore and at 00.18 hrs Master is still aboard and at 00.32 hrs he is on a lifeboat in the water.